freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/managing-packages-with-npm/use-the-tilde-character-to-always-use-the-latest-patch-version-of-a-dependency.md

 </section>

 ## Instructions

 <section id='instructions'>

 In the package.json file, your current rule for how npm may upgrade moment is to use a specific version (2.10.2).
 But now, you want to allow the latest 2.10.x version.

-Use the tilde (<code>~</code>) character to prefix the version of moment in your dependencies, and allow npm to update it to any new PATCH release.
+Use the tilde (`~`) character to prefix the version of moment in your dependencies, and allow npm to update it to any new PATCH release.

-<strong>Note:</strong> The version numbers themselves should not be changed.
+**Note:** The version numbers themselves should not be changed.

 </section>

 ## Tests

 <section id='tests'>

 ```yml